 This article has been fact-checked, ensuring the accuracy of any cited facts and confirming the authority of its sources.

 Over the years, Snapchat has attracted tons of users who wanted to keep their private chats and selfies— well, private.
 If you’ve grown out of the app and have started feeling like it’s time to hang up your Snap-hat, deleting it might be your next move.
 But what happens when you delete Snapchat?
 And does deleting the app also deactivate your account?
-Keep reading to get answers to these questions and more, with helpful insights about app and account deletion from social media security expert Naveh Ben Dror.
+Keep reading to get answers to these questions and more, with helpful insights about app and account deletion from tech specialist Luigi Oppido and social media security expert Naveh Ben Dror.

 If you delete the Snapchat app, what happens?

-Deleting the Snapchat app from your phone won't delete your account.
+Tech specialist Luigi Oppido says that deleting the Snapchat app from your phone won't delete your account.
 All of your data will stay stored on the servers, and you'll be able to access it again when you reinstall the app.
 However, deleting the app will cause you to lose your friend streaks if you don't reply within 24 hours.

 Steps